I am standing at the window

 one by one, each one of them,

-chose to become dedicated to preserve humanity,
+chose to become dedicated to preserve their humanity -

-chose to be creators and protectors of Nature's integrity.
+chose to be Creators and Protectors of Nature's integrity.

-The community chose to marry their beliefs with their actions,
+to marry their beliefs with their actions,

-to honour, to have and to hold
+to honor, to have and to hold

 a sacred union with Nature.

-This peopled community chose
+This peopled community chose to safeguard

-to safeguard humanity's precious sentient resources.
+humanity's precious sentient society of resources.

 Love is a choice,